 Why buy articles for your blog?

 Given how important blogging is to your website’s visitor traffic and customer conversions, many business owners are loath to give up control.
-But there are several strong reasons why you should consider buying blog posts instead of writing them yourself.
+But there are three strong reasons why you should consider buying blog posts instead of writing them yourself.

-The first is one we’ve already touched on: there’s simply not enough time in the day.
 Writing high-quality content takes time - even a short 500-word post could take several hours, depending on how much keyword research you need to do and whether you have a clear framework for the article in mind.

 Most business owners don’t have hours to spare.
 That’s time that could be spent pursuing leads, developing new products and services, or focusing on ways to grow your company’s footprint.
 Hiring a writing service to develop content for you frees you up to do the things that no one else can do for your business.
 In the end, your business is much better off for it.